 Firmware version 2.2 is the most recent revision.
 This IC requires a Vdd supply of 4.2V to 5.5V.
 In May 2020, we also introduced the ELM327 v2.3 product which is very similar but adds an extra filtering layer.

 This integrated circuit supports all of the ELM327 v2.2 functions, but operates over a wider range of supply voltages (from 2.0V to 5.5V).

-Several customers were reluctant to redesign their proven products so have asked that we stock the following ‘mature’ versions of the ELM327:
+Several customers were reluctant to redesign their proven products so have asked that we continue to stock the following ‘mature’ version of the ELM327:

 A good basic product that continues to sell well.

-The different versions of the ELM327 IC can be a little confusing.
+The different versions of the ELM327 IC may be a little confusing to some.
 Perhaps this chart may be of help:

 |Operating Voltage||4.5V to 5.5V||4.2V to 5.5V||2.0V to 5.5V|